More Thoughts on Bernie Sanders and Capitalism

 outlined a bit of what I was thinking in a August 26

-Music Week post, but didn't get back to it until now, a
+Music Week post, but didn't get back to it until a couple

 A thumbnail history that brings us to Sanders (and Trump)